amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 Passwordless, but not phishing-resistant.
 This required registration of an iOS or Android mobile device with the Azure AD tenant.
 - **Best:** Phishing-Resistant MFA FIDO2 Security Key or Azure AD native Certificate-Based Authentication (CBA)
   - FIDO2 Security Key
-  - Certificate-Based Authentication
+  - Azure AD Native Certificate-Based Authentication
+  - Windows Hello for Business

 > **Note**:
 Microsoft Authenticator App is considered phishing-resistant when deployed to a managed mobile device.
-Since this guide assumes a new tenant, it assumes Microsoft Endpoint Manager is not configured to manage mobile devices.
+Since this guide is for setting up a new tenant, it assumes Microsoft Endpoint Manager is not configured to manage mobile devices.

 > **Reference**: [Phishing-resistant methods](https://docs.microsoft.com/en-us/azure/active-directory/standards/memo-22-09-multi-factor-authentication#phishing-resistant-methods)